Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 My take: If you're targeting APAC but don't want to navigate language barriers or infrastructure challenges, Sydney gives you world-class speakers with Western logistics.

-Focus: The intersection of SEO, E-commerce, and AI with an emphasis on practical application.
+Focus: The intersection of SEO, e-commerce, and AI, with an emphasis on practical application.

 Why attend: